vsisterolli/javascript-sheets/README.md

 # javascript-sheets
-Scripts feitos tendo em base interações com o google sheets (planilhas).
+Scripts made using interactions with google sheets.